ScooloV/bbpedia/docs/teams/Wood_Elves.md

 | 0-2  | Wardancer           | 8 | 3 | 2+ | 4+ | 8+ | Block<br>Dodge<br>Leap                 | G A S   | P         | 125K |
 | 0-1  | Loren Forest Treeman| 2 | 6 | 5+ | 5+ | 11+| Loner (4+)<br>Mighty Blow (+1)<br>Stand Firm<br>Strong Arm<br>Take Root<br>Thick Skull<br>Throw Team-mate | S A | G         | 120K |

-Note: In the table, "M" stands for Movement, "S" for Strength, "AG" for Agility, "P" for Passing, and "AR" for Armor.
-The Skills column lists the various skills possessed by each player, and the Primary and Secondary columns indicate which categories the skills belong to.
-The "Qty" column represents the quantity of each player allowed in the team, and the "Cost" column indicates the cost of each player.
 ### Special Rules
 Elven Kingdoms League

 ### Staff
 * Cheerleader - 10K
 * Assistant coach - 10K
 * Reroll(s) - 50K
 * Apothecary  - 50K

 ### Starplayers
 Name | Cost | M | S | AG | P | AR | Skills / Spécial
 ---|---|---|---|---|---|---|---